nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Pending deliveries

 Pending deliveries are deliveries that has yet to be delivered out to customers.
-Imagine you have received a call from a customer requesting for a delivery, you can also keep track for all the deliveries' request.
+Imagine you have received a call from a customer requesting for a delivery, you can also keep track for all the deliveries' request. <br>

+All delivery orders are unique.
+You are able to add multiple delivery orders from the same `Name`, `Phone` and `Address`.
+There is no duplication in pending deliveries, unlike inventory items. <br>
+*Reason: A person have ordered from the restaurant.
+10 minutes later, the same person called again to add a new order.
+Therefore, we allow you to add different orders even if `Name`, `Phone` and `Address` are already in the list.*

 All pending deliveries related command have a suffix `-d`.